Last Updated: January 2023

 A better way to track alumni outcomes

-For institutions that embrace the value of in-depth career outcomes data but are frustrated by traditional methods of trying to collect it, Emsi’s Alumni Outcomes service provides a refreshing alternative.
-Alumni Outcomes matches your student records with Emsi’s database of over 120 million professional profiles, aggregated from the open web.
+For institutions that embrace the value of in-depth career outcomes data but are frustrated by traditional methods of trying to collect it, Lightcast's Alumni Pathways service provides a refreshing alternative.
+Alumni Pathways matches your student records with Lightcast's database of over 120 million professional profiles, aggregated from the open web.
 The result gives colleges and universities the ability to analyze alumni outcomes for any academic sub-unit (college, department, major, etc.) and cohort.

 Go beyond most-recent job analysis by tracing alumni’s career trajectory, from education through job history.